nickmvincent/ugc-val-est/README.md

 This is the code for the 2018 CHI paper "Examining Wikipedia with a Broader Lens: Quantifying the Value of Wikipedia's Relationships with Other Large-Scale Online Communities.
 ACM Conference on Human Factors in Computing Systems 2018".
 It consists of data collection, data processing, and data analysis.

 This code is still in the "research state", and not guaranteed to be suitable for re-purposing.
-In other words, use at your own risk.
 The purpose in sharing it is to give insight into the exact methods (such as feature calculation, analysis choices, etc).
+That being said, if you are interested in using parts of this research code for other projects and are running into issues, do feel free to reach out.
-If you have any questions about the analysis or have any suggestions for improvement, please don't hesitate to reach out. www.nickmvincent.com
+Likewise, if you have any questions about the analysis or have any suggestions for improvement, please don't hesitate to reach out. www.nickmvincent.com

 Preprint paper is here: http://www.brenthecht.com/publications/chi2018_wikipediavaluetoonlinecommunities.pdf